invertase/react-native-firebase/docs/database/usage/index.md

 # Securing data

-It is important that you understand how to write rules in your firebase console to ensure that your data is secure.
+It is important that you understand how to write rules in your Firebase console to ensure that your data is secure.
-Please follow the firebase Realtime Database documentation on [security](https://firebase.google.com/docs/database/security)
+Please follow the Firebase Realtime Database documentation on [security](https://firebase.google.com/docs/database/security)

 # Using a secondary database